Ankith-Reddy-Boreddy/Ankith-Reddy-Boreddy/README.md

 <div align="center">

-Trust is the first vulnerability | Control is just an illusion waiting to be exploited | The world runs on code.
-I look for where it breaks
+Trust is the first vulnerability | Control is just an illusion waiting to be exploited

 </div>